-The TEAS is overseen by a proctor and is administered at the testing center located on the Riverton campus in Main Hall 152A, and at the college outreach center located in the Center for the Arts in Jackson.
+The TEAS is overseen by a proctor and is administered at the Testing Center located on the CWC Riverton campus in Main Hall 152A, and at the Jackson outreach office located in the Center for the Arts.
 You must call or email to schedule a test date and time at your preferred location.
-Additional test sites are listed when you register for an exam.
+Additional test sites are listed at the ATI website when you register for an exam.

-- CWC Testing Center: 307-855-2298; 2660 Peck Avenue, Riverton, WY; testcenter@cwc.edu - Center for the Arts: 307-733-7425; 240 South Glenwood, Jackson, WY; jacksoninfo@cwc.edu - ATI Customer Service: 800-667-7531; www.atitesting.com
+- CWC Testing Center: 307-855-2298, 2660 Peck Avenue, Riverton, WY, testcenter@cwc.edu - Center for the Arts: 307-733-7425, 240 South Glenwood, Jackson, WY, jacksoninfo@cwc.edu - ATI Customer Service: 800-667-7531; www.atitesting.com